AMERICAN POLITICS ABROAD

-4,982 miles away, abroad in another country, and I still feel the urgency of this election every single day.
-At times, it's really challenging to act as an unofficial spokesperson for the United States when this election has so frequently left me feeling alien from my peers.
+4,982 miles away, abroad in another country, and I still feel the urgency of the 2016 American election every single day.
+At times, it's really challenging to act as an unofficial spokesperson for the United States when this election has so frequently left me feeling alien from my country.
 I can't understand, let alone empathize with, a lot of the views that have been expressed over the past 6 months.
 Though it's not in my nature, I admit that I've felt anger, pessimism, disgust, vitriol, and dislike bubble up inside me when I hear remarks that are so incongruent with my values, and so antithetical to what I believe is decent and right.

 Being a foreigner abroad, however, has also been a saving grace - a forceful reminder of how to explore difference.
 Here, I don't find it as difficult to listen with the intent of learning rather than lecturing.
 Here, I don't find it as difficult to build bridges where there seem to be only ideological chasms.
 And above all, here, I don't find it as difficult to begin each interaction endeavoring to find the good in the other person, and understand their story.